nfasate/MultiColorBlock/README.md

 # MultiColorBlock

-MultiColorBlock framework for iOS written in Swift, it is use for to set priority of any task via different colors.
+MultiColorBlock library is used to recognize the priority of daily task with simple color code.

 ## Features